CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Development.md

 Now that you can use context to access a theme object anywhere in your application, here are other features this specific library provides relevant to the theming process.

 #### Overriding the default theme
-The reason the default theme is provided with this library is so that a structure exsists to build off of.
-Use it right off the bat without a the concern of customization.
+The reason the default theme is provided with this library is so that a structure exists to build off of.
+Use it right off the bat without the concern of customization.
 It is very useful to have the same library implemented on multiple projects, and not reimplemented the same logic on a project by painstaking project basis.

 > See the Implementation guide for details.